top of page

 • Watches you and follows objects - hold black, white and/or red objects or cards within 2 feet of baby's face and slowly move them so they can track them.
 Baby's eyes might not look like they're working together yet, but this will get better the more you do it.
 Toys with sounds can also be fun!

-• Pull to sit - Using baby's grip reflex to your (and her) advantage by having her hold your index fingers or thumb (you can hold onto her for extra support) and gently pull from laying down into a seated position and back.
+• Pull to sit - Use baby's grip reflex to your (and her) advantage by having her hold your index fingers or thumb (you can hold onto her for extra support) and gently pull from laying down into a seated position and back.
 Baby's are capable of way more than we give them credit for!
 Babies need to strengthen their neck and core muscles to be able to do all other movements (and life - we can learn from them as adults!).

 3-6 months